Installation

 Create a new conda virtual environment.
 Replace

-with the version of Python that you wish to use (e.g.,3.8
+$PYTHON_VERSION_YOU_WISH_TO_USEwith the version of Python that you wish to use (e.g.,3.8).conda create --name rime-venv python=$PYTHON_VERSION_YOU_WISH_TO_USE

 Activate the virtual environment.